DaniBodor/OrgaMovie_v3/README.md

 - Scalebar target width: select the ideal width of the scale bar in proportion to the image width.
 The true width of the scale bar will depend on a round number of microns that gives a scale bar of similar width to this target.

 ### ImageJ settings
 - Reduce RAM usage: The macro automatically detects how much RAM is available to FiJi and adjusts the maximum filesize based on this.
-This should work fine, but just in case you are using a lot of other heavy programs, tick this to halve the RAM used by this macro.
+This should work fine most of the time.
+Just in case you are having memory issues (or are using a lot of other heavy programs), tick this to halve the RAM used by this macro.
 If this is still too much, then either close some programs or adjust the memory available to ImageJ in the _"Edit>Options>Memory & Threads..."_ menu.
 (If ImageJ exceeds the available memory, it usually (but not always) gives a warning that this is the case).
 - Print progress duration: if checked, the log will output which process of the macro took how long.
+This can be useful when working with large files if you want to know whether the macro is stuck or not.